DevTony101/vue-cli-plugin-clean/README.md

 ├── main.js
 ```

-- **Support for TailwindCSS**: If by any reason you want to use **Tailwind** as your CSS framework, this plugin can help you get started by automatically creating `postcss.config.js` and `tailwind.config.js` configuration files, in addition to creating a `tailwind.css` file on the `assets` folder.
+- **Support for TailwindCSS**: If by any reason you want to use **Tailwind** as your CSS framework, this plugin can help you get started by automatically creating configuration files for `postcss` and `tailwind`, in addition to creating a `tailwind.css` file on the `assets` folder.

 ```js
 // Default structure of the postcss.config.js config file